vqcuong/hadoop_exporter/README.md

         - http://dev:8042/jmx
 ```

-Tested on Apache Hadoop 2.7.3, 3.3.0
+Tested on Apache Hadoop 2.7.3, 3.3.0, 3.3.1, 3.3.2

 ## Grafana Monitoring

-HDFS and YARN dashboard defintion are placed in `dashboard` folder.
-You can import it directly on grafana
+There are [HDFS](./dashboards/hdfs.json) and [YARN](./dashboards/yarn.json) dashboard defination prepared by me.
+You can import it directly on grafana.

 ## Docker deployment